Brauer groups of 1-motives: The generalized Theorem of the Cube for 1-motives and its consequences

 Using the effectiveness of the 2-descent for $\GG_m$-gerbes via the quotient map $\iota: G \to \cM$ (Lemma \ref{lem:DescentGerbes}), from the above corollary we get

-\begin{theorem} 1-motives, which are defined over a connected, reduced, geometrically unibranch and noetherian scheme $S$, satisfy the generalized Theorem of the Cube for any prime $\ell$ distinct from the residue characteristics of $S$. \end{theorem}
+\begin{theorem} 1-motives, which are defined over a connected, reduced, normal and noetherian scheme $S$, and whose underlying tori are split, satisfy the generalized Theorem of the Cube for any prime $\ell$ distinct from the residue characteristics of $S$. \end{theorem}